 Public and Private Sector Industry Leadership

 The Honda Research Center in Torrance spearheads the company’s product planning, styling design, engineering research, and market research.
-NASA’s Armstrong Flight Research Center in the Antelope Valley is making inroads into studies on aircraft roll control, laser-powered air flight, and was the first flight test center for the Shuttle Carrier Aircraft.
+NASA’s Armstrong Flight Research Center and Jet Propulsion Lab (JPL) are sources of innovation, and the amount of businesses adding to the R&D work in LA County is substantial.